sthenusan/Machine-Learning-Project/Preprocess and Model Building.md

 ## Model selection

-* I tried mulitiple model and tested the data set in this part.
-I check the different models in the *validation set* and comapare it.
+* I tried mulitiple models and check with the *validation set* and comapare it.